Skip to Content

 General warning

-The mentioned causes all will blow white smoke accompanying with oil leaks.
-Oil leaks and smoke are hazardous to the environment.
-Spilled oil will cause permanent filthy marks on the garage floor or where ever the lawnmower is parked.
-Proper care and maintenance will make the chance for this kind of problems smaller.
+SpiOild oil will cause permanent filthy marks on the garage floor or wherever the lawnmower is parked.
+Proper care and maintenance will make the chance of this kind of problem smaller.

 Related Questions